 Seventy-five years ago, on August 14, 1945, World War II came to an end when Emperor Hirohito of Japan signed his acceptance of the Potsdam Declaration demanding unconditional surrender to the Allies.
 The surrender was announced in the United States at 7 pm Eastern War Savings Time.

 The following day, August 15, was officially proclaimed V-J Day (Victory in Japan) in the US, a day of celebration and thanksgiving.

 Almost six years had passed since Germany had invaded Poland on September 1, 1939, beginning the most costly war the world had ever seen.
 Europe and Asia lay in ruins.
 Tens of millions of people had lost their lives in combat, bombings, and extermination camps.
-Very few families were unaffected by the war, even in the US, where only a few bombs landed from a handful of shellings by Japanese submarines.
+Very few families were unaffected by the war, even in the US, where only a few bombs and shells landed from a handful of Japanese submarines.